 Members meet for workshops to share knowledge around meeting the commitments, tackling a range of subjects including reducing evictions, maintaining flexible allocations and eligibility policies, offering furnished tenancies to people experiencing homelessness and working in partnership to deliver initiatives such as Housing First.

-Homes for Cathy also facilitates regional events, hosted by members, to galvanise action at local level, uniting stakeholders from housing associations, local government and charities to address local challenges and solutions to ending homelessness.
+Homes for Cathy also hosts an annual national conference, uniting stakeholders from housing associations, local government and charities to discuss and debate homelessness challenges, share solutions and galvanise action.

 Alongside events, knowledge is shared through the Homes for Cathy online news hub and quarterly newsletters.